tom-howard/ros/content/amr31001/lab2.md

     ```
     ***

-    When you do this, you'll notice that the robot doesn't do anything, but the following data is presented in the terminal:
+    When you do this, you'll notice that the robot doesn't move at all (yet!), but the following data appears in the terminal:

     1. The distance measurements from each of the LiDAR zones.
     1. The current value of the `wall_rate` parameter, i.e. how well aligned the robot currently is to a wall on its left-hand side.
-    1. The decision that has been made by the `if` statement on the appropriate action to take, given the current value of `wall_rate`.
+    1. The decision that has been made by the `if` statement on the appropriate action that should be taken, given the current value of `wall_rate`.

 1. **What you need to do**:

     1. First, place the robot on the floor with a wall on its left-hand side
-    1. Manually vary the alignment of the robot with the wall and observe how the information that is being printed to the terminal changes as you do so.
+    1. Manually vary the alignment of the robot and the wall and observe how the information that is being printed to the terminal changes as you do so.

+        {{< nicenote note "Question" >}}
-        * The node will determine whether it thinks it should turn right or left in order to maintain alignment with the wall.
-Verify that it is making the correct decision.
+The node will tell you if it thinks the robot needs to turn right or left in order to improve its current alignment with the wall.
+Is it making the correct decision?
+        {{< /nicenote >}}

     1. Currently, all velocity parameters inside the `while` loop are set to zero.
-        * You'll need to set a constant linear velocity, so that the robot is always moving forwards.
-Set this now, where the code currently reads:
+        * You'll need to set a constant *linear* velocity, so that the robot is always moving forwards.
+Set an appropriate value for this now, by editing the line that currently reads:

             ```python
             lin_vel = 0.0
             ```

         * The *angular* velocity of the robot will need to be adjusted conditionally, in order to ensure that the value of `wall_rate` is kept as low as possible at all times.
-Adjust the value of `ang_vel` in each of the `if` statement blocks so that this is achieved, and your robot successfully follows the wall as a result.
+Adjust the value of `ang_vel` in each of the `if` statement blocks so that this is achieved under each of the three possible scenarios.
     1. Hopefully, by following the steps above, you will get to the point where you can make the robot follow a wall reasonably well, as long as the wall remains reasonably straight!
 Consider what would happen however if the robot were faced with either of the following situations:

         FIGURE